Status quo to be maintained till further orders: SC on anti-encroachment drive in Jahangirpuri | Law-Order

 ''Status quo to be maintained till further order...List after two weeks and pleadings to be completed till then,'' the court said.

-The apex court also said that it will take a serious view of the demolition on Wednesday, which was carried out even after its orders though the NDMC Mayor was informed.
+''We will take a serious view of the demolition which was carried out even after Supreme Court orders, even after NDMC Mayor was informed.
+We will take that up later,'' the bench said.

+At the outset, senior advocate Dushyant Dave, appearing for Jamiat Ulama-i-Hind, said this matter raises far-reaching questions of constitutional and national importance.

+The bench asked, ''What is national importance in this matter?
+It is only about an area.''
+Dave replied that this is going on everywhere wherever riots are taking place.
+Is it an instrument of state policy to engage in fake encounters and now bulldozers, he asked?

+After hearing the parties, the bench ordered, ''We want affidavits from the petitioner on the notices if served, and counter-affidavits, and till then, status quo order will continue.''
+Karat had moved the top court, saying the demolition did not stop even an hour after the SC ordered status quo.

+The apex court on Wednesday had stalled the anti-encroachment drive by authorities in the area after taking note of a plea of Jamiat Ulama-i-Hind that buildings of the Muslim riots accused are being razed.

-Bulldozers tore down several concrete and temporary structures close to a mosque in Jahangirpuri on Wednesday as part of an anti-encroachment drive by the BJP-ruled civic body, days after the northwest Delhi neighborhood was rocked by communal violence.
-The Supreme Court on Wednesday intervened twice to stop the drive after it took cognizance of the petition filed by Jamiat Ulama-i-Hind against the demolition.
+The bench headed by Chief Justice N V Ramana, which ordered maintaining of status quo concerning the demolition of buildings in the forenoon, had intervened again during the day after it was apprised that the authorities were not stopping on grounds that no official communication has been received by them.
+Bulldozers tore down several concrete and temporary structures close to a mosque in Jahangirpuri on Wednesday as part of a drive-by the BJP-ruled civic body, days after the northwest Delhi neighborhood was rocked by communal violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)